larissa-pinheiro/larissa-pinheiro/README.md

 - 👩🏻‍💻 I'm a front-end developer
 - 📌 From São Paulo
 - 📚 System analysis and development student 2/5
-- 🌱 I’m currently learning and practicing Python, as well as using its Flask framework
-- 💻 I also enjoy working with ReactJS
+- 💻 I enjoy work with ReactJS or Python
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I used to be a cryptogames player and investor